blackpython890/EPAi/S3/README.md

 ---

 ### encoded_from_base10
-> Parameters :  number, base, digit_map .
-Return String.
+> Parameters :  number, base, digit_map.

+> Return String.

 > This function returns a string encoding in the "base" for the the "number" using the "digit_map".